 Jesus addressed Jairus’s 12-year old daughter -believed to be dead- with these words.
 When Jesus took her hand, she immediately stood up and began to walk.

 These two words send a powerful message and have been chosen as the name for Talitha Kum, the International Network Against Human Trafficking.

 These words invite all members of Talitha Kum’s networks to rise up with courage and hope, to stand with victims and survivors of trafficking in persons, whose hands reach out to us, to promote a just world in which every human being can live in dignity and fullness, thus fulfilling Christ’s message:

 “I have come so that they may have life, life in its fullness” (John 10:10).

-Trafficking in persons is a complex and multidimensional phenomenon, wounding tens of millions of individuals and the entire human society.
-The expression Talitha Kum is an invitation to all to stand up to counter with our voice, our actions, our daily choices and our lives everything that promotes and supports trafficking in persons.
-We denounce the arrogance and violence of economic and financial power when it acts against the dignity of the person.
+Trafficking in persons is a complex and multidimensional phenomenon that affects tens of millions of individuals, as well as the rest of human society.
+The expression “Talitha Kum” is an invitation to all to call out the system that sustains human trafficking through our voice, our actions and our daily choices.
+We commit ourselves to denouncing the arrogance and violence of economic and financial power when it acts against the dignity of the person.